- Explain the aggregate supply curve and how it relates to real GDP and potential GDP

 The Aggregate Demand Curve

 Figure 11.4 presents an aggregate demand (AD) curve.
 Just like the aggregate supply curve, the horizontal axis shows real GDP and the vertical axis shows the price level.
 The AD curve slopes down, which means that increases in the price level of outputs lead to a lower quantity of total spending.
 The reasons behind this shape are related to how changes in the price level affect the different components of aggregate demand.
-The following components make up aggregate demand: consumption spending (C), investment spending (I), government spending (G), and spending on exports (X) minus imports (M): C + I + G + X – M.
+The following components comprise aggregate demand: consumption spending (C), investment spending (I), government spending (G), and spending on exports (X) minus imports (M): C + I + G + X – M.

 The wealth effect holds that as the price level increases, the buying power of savings that people have stored up in bank accounts and other assets will diminish, eaten away to some extent by inflation.
 Because a rise in the price level reduces people’s wealth, consumption spending will fall as the price level rises.